-Details of any processing activities and the rights of data subjects are explained within the relevant Privacy Notice (DP 1d, 1e, 1f & 1g) which all data subjects receive before Positive Futures begins to process their personal data.
-Privacy notices are written in clear, age-appropriate language or in easy-read format, where required.
-See Privacy Notice Template (DP 1d, 1e, 1f & 1g) for further details.
+Details of any processing activities and the rights of data subjects are explained within the relevant Privacy Notices which all data subjects receive before Positive Futures begins to process their personal data.
+Privacy notices are written in clear, age-appropriate language or in easy-read format, where required and are available on our website: www.positive-futures.net/downloads.